שָׁלוֹם Shalom … and Welcome!

 Much of our work was done in collaboration with David Holladay and Caryn Navy, employees of Duxbury Systems, Inc. We greatly appreciate their many hours of devotion.
 We are all proud of the fact that all versions of the Duxbury Braille Translator sold in 2016 have included the Biblical Original Language Studies template, which translates documents from print to braille that include multiple ancient languages as well as modern languages.

-If you are looking for guidance on accessible options for language study for use in your own seminary courses, please visit my other web site, Night-Light, which provides information about accessible study of sacred texts, information for communities of faith about including people with disabilities, and information to help families who are living with chronic illness and disability.
+To follow my activities with regard to language accessibility, please see my language access page, which is where I post the most relevant links related to my work in this area.
+If you are looking for guidance on comprehensive information about accessible options for language study for use in your own seminary courses, please visit my other web site, Night-Light, which provides information about accessible study of sacred texts, information for communities of faith about including people with disabilities, and information to help families who are living with chronic illness and disability.

 Ministry and Community Presentations